ipriyam26/FlyOff/README.md

 # Flyoff

-Flyoff is a project that uses Rust and WebAssembly (WASM) to train virtual birds to get the most food using a genetic algorithm and a custom neural network.
+Flyoff is a project that uses Rust and WebAssembly (WASM) to train virtual birds to get the most food using a genetic algorithm and a custom neural network